DanielTockan/Crypto-Tracker/README.md

 ### Build:

-Each section/page of the app was stored within its own component, that was then imported to the App.js file.
+Each section/page of the app was stored within its own component:

-The components create were:
 - Home.js (MVP)
+- Navbar.js (MVP)
 - CurrencyConverter.js (Stretch)
 - CryptoTracker.js (Stretch)
 - Coin.js (Stretch)

+And then imported to the App.js file, like so:

 #### Coin Tracker